Install NoETL CLI (includes Python runtime)

 - Deploys observability stack (ClickHouse, Qdrant, NATS JetStream)

-Services available after bootstrap:
+Services available after boot:

 | Service | URL | Credentials |